vedph/pythia/doc/components.md

 Options:

 - `Mappings`: an array of strings, one for each mapping.
 A mapping contains:
   1. attribute name: the attribute target name, eventually suffixed with `+` when more than 1 values for it are allowed.
 When not set (which is the default value), the search stops at the first match.
   2. equals: the equals sign (`=`) introduces the search expression.
   3. XPath: a full XPath 1.0 expression to locate the attribute's value(s).
 Namespace prefixes can be used, either from the document or from `Namespaces`.
   4. attribute type (optional): the type of the attribute, divided from the previous token by a space; it is either `[T]`=text or `[N]`=numeric.
   5. regular expression: a regular expression pattern, divided from the previous token by a space, used to further filter the attribute's value and/or parse it.
 The whole expression is captured, unless a group is specified; in this case, the first capturing group is captured.
 For instance, the date expressed by a year value could be mapped as
      `date-value=/tei:TEI/tei:teiHeader/tei:fileDesc/tei:titleStmt/tei:date/@when [N] [12]\d{3}`.
 - `Namespaces`: a set of optional key=namespace URI pairs.
 Each string has format `prefix=namespace`.
 When dealing with documents with namespaces, add all the prefixes you will use in `Mappings` here, so that they will be expanded before processing.
 - `DefaultNsPrefix`: gets or sets the default namespace prefix.
 When this is set, and the document has a default empty-prefix namespace (`xmlns="URI"`), all the XPath queries get their empty-prefix names prefixed with this prefix, which in turn is mapped to the default namespace.
 This is because XPath treats the empty prefix as the null namespace.
 In other words, only prefixes mapped to namespaces can be used in XPath queries.
 This means that if you want to query against a namespace in an XML document, even if it is the default namespace, you need to define a prefix for it.
 So, if for instance you have a TEI document with a default `xmlns="http://www.tei-c.org/ns/1.0"`, and you define mappings with XPath queries like `//body`, nothing will be found.
 If instead you set `DefaultNsPrefix` to `tei` and then use this prefix in the mappings, like `//tei:body`, this will find the element.
 See [this SO post](https://stackoverflow.com/questions/585812/using-xpath-with-default-namespace-in-c-sharp) for more.

 ## Document Sort Key Builders

+Components which build a sort-key for documents, so that they get ordered in a specific way when presented.

 ### Standard Document Sort Key Builder